emberjs/rfcs/text/0615-autotracking-memoization.md

 ### Usage

 `createCache` receives a function, and returns a cache instance for that function.
-Users can call `getValue()` on the cache instance to run the function and get the value of its output.
+Users can call `getValue()` with the cache instance as an argument to run the function and get the value of its output.
 The cache will then return the same value whenever `getValue` is called again, until one of the tracked values that was _consumed_ while it was running previously has been _dirtied_.

 ```ts
 class State {